 Some settings and customizations cannot be included in provisioning packages.
 Instead, you can restore them using an unattend file applied using the Push-button reset extensibility points.
 For settings which are supported by both provisioning packages and unattend, it is recommended that you specify them using only one of the mechanisms, not both.
 To learn more, see How push-button reset features work.

 New in Windows 10, version 1809 Auto-apply folders make Push-button reset customizations easier to configure for the reset experience.
-This new method takes XML and related asset files and copies them to their corresponding location on the restored OS.
-Using Auto-apply folders simplifies the configuration process and helps to eliminate commonly-made mistakes that result in a misconfigured PBR.
+This new method copies and applies the most common Windows customization files after the device is reset.
+This can help simplify the configuration process and eliminate commonly-made mistakes that result in a misconfigured device.

-Auto-apply folders can't be used in conjunction with the legacy configuration method that utilizes extensibility points.
+Auto-apply folders can't be used in conjunction with extensibility points.

 If both extensibility points are configured and Auto-apply folders are present in C:\Recovery, the Auto-apply folders will be ignored.